7 Key Factors to Know About Living in Wayzata, MN

 Typical home prices in this water-inspired community are around $500,000- $600,000 which is much higher than most cities in the state.
 And, if you’re looking for luxury, you’ll easily find homes with values in the millions and square footage to allow entertaining the entire neighborhood with room to spare.
 With appeal for families and empty nesters, Wayzata offers some of Minnesota’s finest properties.

-7 Key Factors You Should Know Before Living in Edina MN
+7 Key Factors to Know About Living in Edina, MN

 Once a farming and milling community, Edina has blossomed into a preferred suburban city with all the most desired amenities.
 From upscale, boutique shopping and exquisite dining to consignment shops and casual bistros, residents and visitors are enamored with the…